ericfransen/notes/README.md

     The `note` command has several flags and modes:

    **Create an Atomic Note**: `note "My atomic note" +idea`
+    -   Tip: use `\n` or other markdown in your atomic note for nicely formatted notes to process later

    **Create a Daily Note**: `note -daily` (can also be combined with `-v`)